iotaledger/identity.rs/documentation/docs/workflow.md

 Other contributors are encouraged to provide feedback on a PR during its development.
 A PR should be flagged as 'ready for review' once the PR has implemented all changes and no further commits are planned by the main contributors.
 The repository requires a review to be provided by at least one (other) developer in the team that works in the same language or has knowledge of the work before it can be merged.
 For larger PRs the review of two maintainers is recommended.

-Once a PR is approved, the preferred method is "squash-and-merge" to keep the destination branch clean and allow many small commits while work is in-progress.
+Once a PR is approved, the preferred method is "squash-and-merge" for non-epic branches to keep the destination branch clean and allow many small commits while work is in-progress.
+Epic branches must be merged with the merge commits of included PRs intact, so the [changelog generator](#Changelog) can detect included changes.
 Once merged in, the source branch may be deleted.

 ### Branches
 IOTA Identity always has two permanent branches: `main` and `dev`.
 Both branches are protected and disallow direct commits; the only changes allowed are from pull requests approved and merged by maintainers.